John F. Kennedy And Bernie Sanders Both Called For Abolishing The CIA

 On Tuesday, Wikileaks published a batch of internal CIA documents to its site that exposed the breadth and scope of the Central Intelligence Agency’s spying and hacking operations.
 The documents suggest that the CIA has at its disposal a sophisticated set of tools for spying on people using their smartphones, computers, and even their smart TVs manufactured by companies like Samsung.
 The documents are still being combed through by researchers, but the result of the leak is already leading to a growing chorus of Americans who believe the CIA serves no useful purpose and deserves to be dismantled immediately.

 These people are not alone.
-In fact, Wikileaks used as its password for the documents a quote often attributed to John F. Kennedy who, disgusted by the CIA’s role in the Bay of Pigs invasion of Cuba that had just taken place, said he would “splinter the CIA into a thousand pieces and scatter it into the wind,” according to the Intercept.
+In fact, Wikileaks used as its password for the documents a quote often attributed to John F. Kennedy who, disgusted by the CIA’s role in the Bay of Pigs invasion of Cuba that had just taken place, said he would “splinter the CIA into a thousand pieces and scatter it into the wind,” according to The Intercept.

 RELEASE: CIA Vault 7 Year Zero decryption passphrase: